cornell-ece2300/ece2300-docs/docs/ece2300-lab1p1-display.md

 You will be implementing a five-bit numeric display that takes as input a five-bit binary value and displays this value as a decimal number using two seven-segment displays.
-Your implementation will exclusively used combinational logic gates and/or Boolean equations.
+Your implementation will exclusively use combinational logic gates and/or Boolean equations.
 This five-bit numeric display will be reused extensively across all of the remaining labs.
 You will also gain experience optimizing your design.
 Lab 1.1 focuses on